Download and run PIKES

 If you need the TRiG (instead of NAF), just change text2naf to text2rdf.

 There is also a web interface (such as the web demo available on the PIKES web site); you need graphviz to be installed on the server to run it.
 With Debian/Ubuntu, just run apt-get install graphviz and restart PIKES.

 The demo interface (with input textbox for text) is written in php and available under the src/webdemo/ folder in the project.
 To access it, just surf to http://server:8011/webdemo.

 PIKES can be executed without a configuration file, as there is a default properties file.
 The properties values are stored in the eu.fbk.dkm.pikes.tintop.Defaults class.
-You can override these values by creating a configuration file and pass it to the PipelineServer (-c option).
+You can override these values by creating a configuration file (e.g., the config-pikes.prop file included in the PIKES package) and pass it to the PipelineServer (-c option, cf. run.sh).
 If you want to pass Stanford CoreNLP configurations, just prepend stanford. to the name of the preference.
 For example, to override the list of the annotators you can create a config file with stanford.annotators = tokenize, ssplit and you’ll have only tokenizer and sentence splitter.

 By default, the text lenght is limited to 1000 characters.
 You can override it by adding the max_text_len property in the configuration file.